 However, even with these challenges, the EV market is thriving as demand for green-powered vehicles continues to grow in China.
 The Chinese government is also pushing for the development of the market and is offering incentives to go plug-powered, making this stock look like a good option as the largest player in the country.
 In the first eight months of 2021, experts expect 1.7 million sales of new energy vehicles, up from the 600,000 cars in the same period last year.

 EV stocks not your cup of tea?
 Luckily for you, MyWallSt has got a shortlist of market-beating stocks so you can get on the path to financial freedom.
-Start your free trial now.
+Start your free access now.

 Nicole's favorite stock is Etsy because she loves its original and handmade items.
 She believes people are going to stop buying mass-produced items and start purchasing ‘one of a kind’ fashions and furnishings.
 In a world of sameness, Etsy has the advantage.